PresqueIsleWineDev/infra-docs/kubernetes-hardware-setup.md

-# Kubernetes: Server Hardware Setup
+# Kubernetes: Node Hardware Setup

 ## About